 Golden Stone: Easdon gave “Hopper Juan” a shout out – “Juan has a couple of stonefly patterns that are awesome.”
 One of Juan Ramirez’s patterns is the Golden iStone.

-One of Juan’s choices is Carl Pennington’s D-Rib Golden Stone .
+Juan has his own favorite, though, when it comes to stonelfy selection: Carl Pennington’s D-Rib Golden Stone .
 You can see step-by-step instructions for tying the D-Rib here.
-Carl says , "This nymph was designed for the South Platte River in Colorado.
+Carl says , “This nymph was designed for the South Platte River in Colorado.
 Mainly the Cheeseman Canyon section.
 The fly works great anywhere you find golden stone nymphs.
 I typically fish this nymph as a upper fly on a 2 fly nymph rig, or I will fish it as the middle fly on a 3 fly nymph rig.
-It can also be fished by dead drifting, bouncing along the bottom" (from Field and Stream).
+It can also be fished by dead drifting, bouncing along the bottom” (from Field and Stream).